Caherdavin

-Local landmarks include the Moylish campus of the Limerick Institute of Technology, a third level college and research centre, the Jetland Shopping Centre which opened in 2005, Caherdavin Church, built in 1985, with adjoining primary boys' and girls' schools (Scoil Chríost Rí and Mary Queen of Ireland respectively) and there is also St Nessan's Community College in the nearby Woodview estate.
+Local landmarks include the Moylish campus of Technological University of the Shannon (formerly Limerick Institute of Technology), a third level college and research centre, the Jetland Shopping Centre which opened in 2005, Christ the King Church which opened in September 1985, with adjoining primary boys' and girls' schools (Christ the King N.S and Mary Queen of Ireland N.S respectively), alongside Thomond Community College (formerly St. Nessan's Community College), a secondary school in Moylish Park.
 Both the Gaelic Grounds and Thomond Park are nearby.

 History

 Caherdavin was originally part of the "Northern Liberties" granted to Limerick Corporation in 1216 by King John.
 It remained part of Limerick City until 1840 when it became part of the new Limerick County Council; it returned to Limerick City in 2008.
 It was part of the parish of St. Munchin, which originally extended to Cratloe in County Clare, until Christ the King parish was formed after the 1960s housing boom in the area.

 The site of Caherdavin was developed for housing in the 1960s and has grown rapidly since then.
-Industry is confined to the Clondrinagh Industrial Estate which houses mainly traditional style workshop units.
-The other form of employment in the area is the services industry e.g. hotel, shops, doctors surgery.
-In 2005 the large Jetland Shopping Centre opened, providing new retail space and an 18-hour Dunnes Stores supermarket, which has recently become 8am-10pm.
-Ivan's shop is at Caherdavin Cross.
-The Bank of Ireland recently moved its branch from beside Melvin Grove to the Jetland Shopping Centre.
-The Caherdavin Credit Union is at Redgate.
-There is a 23-hour Tesco located in the Coonagh Cross shopping centre at the Coonagh roundabout.
+Industry is confined to the Clondrinagh Industrial Estate which houses mainly workshop units.
+The other form of employment in the area, as of 2024, is the services industry (including shops, a doctor's surgery and Lidl supermarket).

+In 2005, the large Jetland Shopping Centre opened, providing new retail space and a Dunnes Stores supermarket, refurbished in 2021.
+Ivan's shop was a longstanding cornerstone of Caherdavin Cross before closing in 2019.
+A Laya Healthcare clinic now occupies the former Ivan's shop.
+A Bank of Ireland branch, previously located in Melvin Grove but moved to the Jetlands S.C, closed in 2019.
+A Limerick & District Credit Union branch (formerly Caherdavin Credit Union) is located in Redgate.
+A Tesco supermarket and adjoining Certa service station are located in Coonagh Cross Shopping Centre in the neighbouring Coonagh area.

 Organisation

 The district includes the townlands of Ballygrennan, Clonmacken, Caherdavin, Clonconane, Clondrinagh, Coonagh, Knock and Shannabummy.
-As of 11 November 2016, this area is part of Limerick city.
+As of November 2016, this area is part of Limerick city.
 To the south and west is the River Shannon whilst to the east is the old Limerick city boundary Borough and to the north is the boundary with County Clare.

-An important feature of the area is that it is broken up into four sub-districts by the Clonmacken road, the Ennis road and the Cratloe road.
+The area is broken up into four sub-districts by the Clonmacken Road, the Ennis road and the Cratloe road.
 There is Caherdavin Lawn, Caherdavin Park, and Caherdavin Heights.
 Caherdavin is approximately 1.5 miles north from Limerick city centre.